raphaelleheaf/nevercinderalla/_posts/2014-08-22-becoming-the-cocktail-mistress.markdown

 ![Aviation](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/aviation.jpg)

+Serve in a Martini glass...

-* 2oz gin
+* 2 shots gin
-* 0.5oz Marashino Liquor
+* 1/2 shot Marashino liqueur
-* 0.25oz Crème de Voilette
+* 1/4 shot Crème de Voilette
-* 0.5oz fresh lemon juice
+* 1/2 shot fresh lemon juice

-Ice, shake and serve with a cherry.
+**How to make:** Half fill a cocktail shaker ice.
+Add the gin, the Marachino liqueur, the Crème de Voilette and the lemon juice.
+Give a long shake and pour out through a strainer into the chilled glass.
+Serve with a marashino cherry garnish.

 ##Whisky Sour

 ![Whisky Sour](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/whisky_sour.jpg)

+Serve in a cocktail coupe...

-* 2oz whisky or bourbon
+* 2 shots whisky or bourbon
-* 0.75oz fresh lemon juice
+* 3/4 shot fresh lemon juice
-* 0.75oz simple syrup
+* 3/4 simple syrup
 * 1 egg white

-Shake dry, ice, shake and serve with a lemon or orange wedge.
+**How to make:** First add the egg white to a cocktail shaker and shake  well.
+Fill the shaker two thirds full of ice and add the rest of the ingredients.
+Give a long shake and then strain and serve into a chilled glass.
+Garnish with a lemon or orange slice and a cherry.

 ##Mint Julep

 ![Mint Julep](https://raw.githubusercontent.com/raphaelleheaf/nevercinderella/gh-pages/_assets/mint_julep.jpg)

+Ideally served in a Julep tin glass...

-* 2oz bourbon
+* 2 shots bourbon
-* 0.25oz simple syrup
+* 1/4 shot sugar syrup
-* 10 springs of fresh mint
+* 12 fresh mint leaves

-Muddle the mint & simple syrup, stir in the bourbon, add crushed ice and garnish with mint.
+**How to make:** In the tin glass add the mint and the sugar syrup.
+Muddle together, before filling with crushed ice.
+Add the bourbon and stir with a bar spoon.
+Top with more crushed ice and continue to stir until the drink filll the glass.
+Garnish with a sprig of mint.

 Keep in touch by following me on [Twitter](https://twitter.com/cinderellanever)